scatter-art/ERC721A/README.md

 This guide assumes you have:

-1. access to the linux command line
+1. access to the Linux command line
 2. a working installation of [NodeJS](https://nodejs.org)
 3. basic familiarity with basic CLI tools like `git`, `cd`, and `npm`
 4. a text editor like VS Code